thanosmanolis/r4a_tasks/README.md

-# r4a_tasks
+# r4a_tutorials
-Tasks in order to get familiar with ROS
+Tutorials in order to get familiar with ROS